Arakan Army: Resumption of war and Operation 1027

 After months of relative peace, heavy clashes broke out outside of Kyaukphyu on 17 June after junta forces were leaving Danyawaddy naval base, near Thaing Chaung village, leading to 10 junta deaths.

 On 20 June, AA forces ambushed a junta column along the Taungup-Pandaung road, leading to 60 junta deaths.
 On 23 June, AA forces captured Thandwe Airport, the first airport to be captured by resistance forces since the 2021 coup.
 By 26 June, fighting had spread to Ngapali Beach, and the AA began launching attacks on the last 2 junta bases in Thandwe town.

 On 17 July, AA forces captured Thandwe itself after three weeks of fighting.

 On 2 September, the SAC redeclared the AA as a terrorist group for "bombing civilians."

 On 8 December 2024, Arakan Army gained full control of Myanmar's 270-kilometer-long border with Bangladesh, capturing Maungdaw Township and the Border Guard Police Battalion No. 5 after months of intense fighting.
 With this victory, the AA now controls all three Myanmar townships bordering Bangladesh: Maungdaw, Buthidaung, and Paletwa.
 In the aftermath of the Maungdaw battle, the AA arrested Brigadier General Thurein Tun and approximately 80 Rohingya insurgents.
 The ongoing conflict has worsened the famine in Rakhine, with the UN reporting that 2 million people are at risk.
 The junta's blockade has disrupted essential supplies.

 On 13 December 2024 the Tatmadaw's MOC-5 surrendered to the AA.
 With that conquest, the Arakan Army managed to seize the entirety of Taungup and its township after 42 days of fighting.

 By mid-to-late January 2025, Arakan Army claimed that it had seized multiple junta bases on the borders of Rakhine, Magway, Bago, and Ayeyarwady regions, including Moe Hti base and Points 263 and 369.
 Arakan Army and the joint PDF forces pushed into Shwethaungyan Subtownship, northwest Ayeyarwaddy Region taking the village of Magyizin.
 Battle with the junta intensified in the area as the Myanmar Navy increased bombardments to the Bawmi coastline area near Magyizin.

 By February 2025, according to a recent CSIS reports, AA is alleged to already establishing local governments in the Rakhine townships it controls.
-It remains uncertain whether the AA will cease military operations against the junta once it has secured the areas it considers part of the Arakan homeland, as its offensives in Paletwa, Magway, and other regions may reflect their broader territorial claims.

 By late March, AA had reached the eastern side of the Arakan mountains taking villages in Lemyethna Township near the Pathein-Monywa Highway.

+On 10 April 2026 (AA's 17th anniversary), Twan Mrat Naing vowed to achieve "final victory" by capturing all of Rakhine State by the end of 2027.

+According to a 16 July 2026 report by the Jamestown Foundation, the Arakan Army is the largest active rebel group in the South Asia region.